mahuntington/data-science-notes/data_science.md

 ## Lesson Objectives

-1. Talk About Each Other
 1. Describe What Data Science Is
 1. Describe the Qualities Of A Data Scientist
 1. Describe the Data Science Workflow

-## Talk About Each Other

-1. Here's a bit about me
-1. This class can be about networking, too!
-Tell us about yourself!
-    - What is Your Name?
-    - What Brings You To GA?
-    - What Are Your Current Activities?

 ## Describe What Data Science Is